abhigyan1290/CNNHandwriting/README.md

 - [Acknowledgements](#acknowledgements)

 ## Introduction
 HandwritingCNN is a Convolutional Neural Network (CNN) implemented from scratch in C++ for recognizing handwritten digits.
-This project serves as a hands-on learning experience to understand the fundamentals of deep learning, neural network architectures, and the complexities of implementing such models in a high-performance language like C++.
+This project serves as a hands-on learning experience that I did to reinforce the fundamentals of deep learning, neural network architectures, and the complexities of implementing such models in a high-performance language like C++.

 By building the CNN from the ground up, this project provides deep insights into: